akoumandarakis/Code-and-Project-Examples/README.txt

 	for approximating a function: f(x) = x^2

 WeaponScript.cs
-Written for FILM 3710: Traditional Game Development, University of Utah -Unity component script for aiming and firing the player's weapon in "Redstar"
+-Written for FILM 3710: Traditional Game Development, University of Utah -Unity component script for aiming and firing the player's weapon in "Redstar"

 Redstar_PC.zip
-The full "Redstar" game for PC
+-The full "Redstar" game for PC